Call for Papers: World Fairs and Expositions Area

 12-15 April 2017, San Diego, California, United States

-World Fairs and Expositions Area, Popular Culture Association, invites proposals for its 2013 national conference, to be held 27-30 March 2013 in Washington, DC, USA.
-The Area covers all aspects of research on world’s fairs and exhibitions; commemorations and celebrations; horticultural exhibitions (in which participants present gardens and garden pavilions; and more-theme specific events, such as the Milan Triennial Exhibition of Decorative Arts and Modern Architecture or the Venice Biennale.
+World Fairs and Expositions Area, Popular Culture Association, invites proposals for its 2017 national conference, to be held 12-15 April, 2017, in San Diego, California.
+The Area covers all aspects of research on world’s fairs & universal expositions, including theme-specific events such as commemorations, horticultural exhibitions, and biennales.